scalar/scalar/documentation/nextjs.md

 ?
 Would you like to customize the default import alias (@/*)? … No
 ```

-That should be it!
+That should be it.
 Jump into the folder and start the development server:

 ```bash
 cd my-awesome-app